 If you have to pick one thing to bring with you to the airport, Hartwig recommends packing protein, since it can be difficult to find.
 "You can almost always find nuts or seeds or some fresh fruit at your local airport, but meat is the hardest thing," she says.

 When it comes to drinks, alcohol and sugar-sweetened sips are out, but what about your favorite healthy options?
-Kombucha is ok (if sugar's not listed on the label), and so are freshly pressed fruit and veggie juices.
+Kombucha is okay (if sugar's not listed on the label), and so are freshly pressed fruit and veggie juices.
 La Croix and bone broth are also compliant.

 The no-dessert rule is probably one of the least-popular parts of Whole30, but Hartwig says it's one of the most important if you're looking to kick sweet cravings to the curb and reset your habits.
 She even coined a term for cheating by eating Paleo, dairy-free, or sugar-free desserts, which seem like they'd be Whole30-compliant—she calls it "sex with your pants on."

 "Your brain doesn't know the difference between a Whole30-compliant pancake and the normal pancakes you make in the morning.
 Or a brownie or a cookie," she explains.
 "And if you’re still eating pancakes, cookies, and brownies on your Whole30, you're not going to learn anything about your emotional relationship with food and you're not going to have to change your habits.
 We rule out [sweets] on the program to force you to address the way you are using food to comfort, relieve anxiety, and self-soothe—and force you to find other ways to satisfy those needs."
-Who's up for some forest bathing instead?

 Loading More Posts...